miftahuljna127/NFT-preview-card-component/README.md

 Users should be able to :

-- Build out QR Code Component looking as close to the design
+- Build out NFT preview card component looking as close to the design
 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements